TeamErlich/personal-identification-pipeline/README.md

 Copyright (C) 2016 Yaniv Erlich (yaniv@cs.columbia.edu)

 All Rights Reserved.

-This software is restricted to educational, research, not-for-profit purposes.
+This program is licensed under GPL version 3.
 See LICENSE file for full details.

-Contact Yaniv Erlich for commercial licensing opportunities.